Skip to content

 Of course, these aspects are not deal breakers but nice accompaniments to have with a head shaver.

 The travel lock on this shaver is a separate button under the power button.
-I am not sure why they could not incorporate a travel lock within the power button like other head shavers, but that’s not a biggie.
-The travel lock is activated when holding the button for a few seconds, which will stop it from operating accidentally when in transit.
+I am not sure why they could not incorporate a travel lock into the power button, like other head shavers, but that’s not a big deal.
+The travel lock is activated by holding the button for a few seconds, preventing accidental operation while in transit.

 To release the travel lock, just hold the button for a few seconds again.

 The simple LED indicators are good enough and provide a light when it is switched on and has charge left in the battery.
-When recharging, the light will blink, and then when it is fully charged, the light will stop blinking.
+When recharging, the light will blink; once fully charged, it will stop blinking.

 Cleaning and Maintenance

 The blades are easy to clean.
-My routine is to take the top cap off, blow out most of the debris, and then rinse under running warm water.
+My routine is to remove the top cap, blow out most of the debris, and then rinse under running warm water.

 I usually add a blob of hand antibacterial soap on the blades first for extra cleanliness.

-After every three or so shaves, I also add a small drop of blade oil to help maintain the performance of the blades.
+After every three or so shaves, I also add a small drop of blade oil to help maintain the blades’ performance.
 Manscaped, dont mention this, and you dont have to do it, but it will help for sure.

 Manscaped recommends replacing the blades every 10 – 12 months.
-I like this, as many companies say every 3 – 6 months, and mostly to get us on their replacement blades subscription (they have this too, which I will give details about).
-Ten to Twelve months is more accurate, and what we want from blades, as all other facial shavers provide and advise no less than 12 months.
+I like this, as many companies claim every 3-6 months, and mostly to get us on their replacement blades subscription (they also offer this, which I will provide details about).
+Ten to twelve months is more accurate, and what we want from blades, as all other facial shavers provide and advise no less than 12 months.

 The blade cap cover is useful to protect the blades when the shaver is not in use, and I like the travel case (it’s only made from light fabric), which is cool for storage and caring for the device.